man-group/ArcticDB/docs/mkdocs/docs/index.md

 ## What is ArcticDB?

 ArcticDB is an embedded/serverless database engine designed to integrate with Pandas and the Python Data Science ecosystem.
-ArcticDB enables you to store, retrieve and process DataFrames at scale, backed by commodity S3 storage.
+ArcticDB enables you to store, retrieve and process DataFrames at scale, backed by commodity object storage (S3-compatible storages and Azure Blob Storage).

-ArcticDB requires *zero additional infrastructure* beyond a running Python environment and access to S3 storage and can be **installed in seconds.**
+ArcticDB requires *zero additional infrastructure* beyond a running Python environment and access to object storage and can be **installed in seconds.**

 ArcticDB is: